T. Tertius Noble

 T. Tertius Noble’s manuscripts and memorabilia were deposited in the Organ Library upon the death of his son, Philip Raymond Noble.

-Access in unrestricted, although the Organ Library is open only two full days a week.
+Access in unrestricted.
 Appointments can be made to view and study these papers, to which The Organ Library holds the copyright.
 The collection is on long-term loan to the Organ Historical Society, and is housed in their headquarters in Villanova, PA.
 Contact Dr. Carl Klein at email@example.com.

 Papers may be copied in accordance with the Library’s usual procedures.